 • Peter Iredale Shipwreck is a historical landmark of the North Oregon Coast

-Peter Iredale Shipwreck is a ghost-like landmark of the North Oregon Coast.
-The ship ran ashore on Clatsop Spit, south of the Columbia River channel on October 25, 1906.
-Located within Fort Stevens State Park, the wreckage is considered one of the most accessible and long-lasting in the world.
+The Peter Iredale Shipwreck is a famous landmark on the North Oregon Coast.
+On October 25, 1906, a ship ran ashore on Clatsop Spit, south of the Columbia River channel, that later became part of Fort Stevens State Park.
+This ghost-like wreckage is now believed to be one of the most accessible and long-lasting ship remains in the world.

-The mouth of Columbia River is known as a nightmare bar or Graveyard of the Pacific.
-According to the Columbia River Maritime Museum in Astoria, since 1792, about 2,000 ships including more than 200 large vessels have sunk in this area.
+At that, this maritime disaster is by no means a singular event in the area.
+The mouth of the Columbia River is known as a nightmare bar or Graveyard of the Pacific.
+According to the Columbia River Maritime Museum in Astoria, around 2,000 ships, including more than 200 large vessels, have sunk here since 1792.

 Peter Iredale Shipwreck History

-Operated commercially, the bark vessel started its fateful journey to pick up a shipment of wheat from Salina Cruz, Mexico at the end of September 1906 with a crew of 25, two passengers, and 1,000 tons of ballast.
-The Iredale never made a complete journey to the destination at Portland through the mouth of the Columbia River.
+Operated commercially, the bark started its ill-fated journey from Salina Cruz, Mexico, where she picked up a shipment of wheat at the end of September 1906.
+She had 25 crew members, two passengers, and 1,000 tons of ballast on board.
+The Peter Iredale was Portland-bound via the mouth of the Columbia River.
+Unfortunately, she never had the chance to complete that journey.

 According to the London Naval Court,